eliseevavika/MealPrep/README.md

 -  **Solution:**

-In this code below, we pass a callback function onPerformQuery from the parent composable (RecipesFeed) to the MenuDish composable.
-When the Card is clicked, we invoke the onPerformQuery callback and pass the recipe as an argument.
+In this code below, I pass a callback function onPerformQuery from the parent composable (RecipesFeed) to the MenuDish composable.
+When the Card is clicked, I invoke the onPerformQuery callback and pass the recipe as an argument.
 By using this callback mechanism, the recomposition will be limited to the specific MenuDish composable when the performQueryForChosenMeals function is called, instead of recomposing all the recipes in the LazyVerticalGrid.

 <img src="app/screenshots/optimization1.png" alt= “” width="300">  <img src="app/screenshots/optimization2.png" alt= “” width="300">